 Try to see if you can incorporate any of these incredible festivals in Japan into your itinerary.

-• Takayama Festival: This Japanese town in the mountains becomes full of floats, music, and food and celebrates the coming of spring and autumn.
+- Takayama Festival: Stay in Takayama – a Japanese town in the mountains that is full of floats, music, and food and celebrates the coming of spring and autumn.

 The Japan Rail Pass can be the ultimate budget hack for traveling around Japan.
 With this, you get unlimited access to all JR lines for 1, 2, or even 3 weeks, depending on what you choose.